boyter/boyter.org/content/posts/2011-04-15-jquery-hello-world-plugin.md

   - Design

 ---
 I was doing a simple job test the other day and one of the questions involved creating a simple jQuery plugin.
 Having never created one myself I had to look into how to do it.
-I couldn&#8217;t find a dead simple hello world plugin example so I thought I would create a simple example here for people to look at.
+I couldn't find a dead simple hello world plugin example so I thought I would create a simple example here for people to look at.

 <pre>(function( $ ){
   $.fn.HelloWorld = function() {